-To be eligible for the Award, the publication must be original research that represents student work, i.e. research as part of a degree programme, such as honours, MSc or PhD – and must have been published within 2 years of the student completing the degree.
+To be eligible for the Award, the publication must comprise original research that represents student work – i.e. research as part of a degree programme, such as honours, MSc or PhD – and must have been published within 2 years of the student completing the degree.
 The student should have made the primary contribution to the paper.

 Nominations are invited after the last issue of each volume has been published, and are judged by a panel comprising the journal’s Editor-in-Chief and at least two other Editors.
 The panel assess the nominated publications on their international impact in zoological research using Australasian animals, on the basis of reviewers’ reports, and on the nominator’s justification for why the publication is worthy of the Award.

 Intra- and interspecific agonistic behaviour in hatchling Australian freshwater crocodiles (Crocodylus johnstoni) and saltwater crocodiles (Crocodylus porosus)

 Matthew L. Brien, Grahame J. Webb, Jeffrey W. Lang and Keith A. Christian

 Inflated population density of island antechinus: a case of allochthonous marine inputs leading to increased food availability?

 M. G. Sale and J. P. Y. Arnould